 Day 1: Arrive Delhi

-Day 3: Agra – Fatehpur Sikri – Jaipur (By Surface)
+Day 3: Agra – Fatehpur Sikri – Bharatpur - Ranthambhore (By Surface)

-After breakfast drive to Jaipur en-route visit Fatehpur sikri, a perfectly preserved red sandstone "ghost town" which was the estranged capital of mughal emperor Akbar, built in 1569 and deserted when its water supply failed.
-After visiting continue drive to Jaipur.
-Arrive Jaipur and check-in at hotel.
-Night stay in Jaipur
+Morning after breakfast and drive to Ranthambhore en-route visit Fatehpur sikri, a perfectly preserved red sandstone “ghost town” which was the estranged capital of mughal emperor Akbar, built in 1569 and deserted when its water supply failed.
+After visit continue drive to Bharatpur.
+Visit Bharatpur Bird Sanctuary on rickshaws.
+The most Spectacular water- bird Sanctuary features nesting indigenous water- birds and migratory birds.
+From October till December, the indigenous water- birds nest around the lake, from December on the migratory Geese, Duck and Cranes are the main feature of the bird sanctuary.
+After visit continue drive to Ranthambhore.
+Arrive Ranthambhore and check-in at hotel.
+Night stay in Ranthambhore.

 After breakfast proceed for excursion to Amber Fort.
 Elephant ride ascent to the fort.